The semiclassical zeta function for geodesic flows on negatively curved manifolds: Components of lifted operators

-for $\omega\in \integer$, this family satisfies the conditions (C1) and (C2) in Setting I. \end{Corollary} \begin{proof} From the comment made in Example \ref{ex:setting1}, we see that the claims follows from the corresponding estimates on the distortion of $f^t_{\j\to \j'}$ and $b^t_{\j'}$.
-Lemma \ref{lm:crude_estimates2} provides sufficient estimates for the distortion of $f^t_{\j\to \j'}$.
-(Recall Remark \ref{Rem:derivz} for the derivatives with respect to $z$.)
-We can also get sufficient estimates on $b^t_{\j'}$, by letting the constant $\epsilon_0$ in the definition of $t(\omega)$ small. \end{proof}
+for $\omega\in \integer$ satisfies the conditions (C1) and (C2) in Setting I. \end{Corollary} \begin{proof} From Remark \ref{ex:setting1}, the functions $\rho_{\j'}$ and $\tilde{\rho}_{\j}$ satisfy the conditions on the derivatives stronger than that given in the condition (C2).
+This is also true for the function $\tilde{b}^t_{\j'}\circ f^t_{\j\to \j'}=b^t\circ \kappa_{\j}$.
+Hence we can get the corollary by estimating the distortion of $f^t_{\j\to \j'}$ using Lemma \ref{lm:crude_estimates2}, recalling Remark \ref{Rem:derivz} for the derivatives with respect to $z$ and letting $\epsilon_0$ in the definition of $t(\omega)$ smaller if necessary. \end{proof}